Tricholoma vaccinum: Similar species

-With its reddish-brown wooly cap, white gills, and hollow stipe, Tricholoma vaccinum is a fairly distinct mushroom and is unlikely to be confused with other Tricholoma.
+With its reddish-brown wooly cap, white gills, and hollow stipe, T. vaccinum is a fairly distinct mushroom and is unlikely to be confused with other Tricholomas.
 Tricholoma imbricatum somewhat resembles T. vaccinum, but has duller brown colors, is less robust in stature, and has a solid (not hollow) stalk.
 Another lookalike, T. inodermeum, has a less woolly cap texture and flesh that turns bright pinkish red when injured.
 It associates solely with pine species and prefers calcareous soil.
 Other brownish Tricholoma species include T. fracticum, T. dryophilum, and T. muricatum.
 The scaly and fibrous cap surface of T. vaccinum might be confused with Inocybe, but species in this genus can be distinguished by their brown spore prints.